 Identification of useful features, outliers and meaningful response variables: Due to the comparatively large number of features to time points available, feature selection is imperative to prevent over-fitting.
 To this end, the project utilised LASSO regression and the P-values derived from Linear Regression to select a subset of features.
 The advantage of LASSO over PCA5 is the higher interpretability of features compared to eigenvectors in PCA.
 Previous studies on track recording data have conversely demonstrated utility of PCA 10

-Applying Machine Learning (ML) algorithms to predict on collected data and deriving insights from the results.
+Applying Machine Learning (ML) algorithms to predict on collected data.
+The current report focuses on predicting future track geometry and maintenance work.

 Interactive visualizations provide insights into QR’s data that may assist decision making.

-[3] Survey
+[3] Survey Overview

 Most research in machine learning for the rail industry relates to rollingstock and rail condition, not ballast or track geometry which is the focus of the Project.